angular/flex-layout/README.md

 ---

-#### Deprecated support for Angular 2.4.x
+#### Support for Angular 5.x

-With recent changes build and source changes, @angular/flex-layout (Beta.9 or higher) will no longer support Angular 2.4.x.
-These changes were required to support to the revised Angular v4.1 AOT and Renderers.
+Current builds only support Angular 5.x or higher.
+These changes were required to support to the revised Angular build structures, AOT, and View Renderers.

 ---